JanJaapPoos/DRuMFISH/WP2.md

 	Fish species were assigned to one of six Lmax classes.
 The changes in mean density were analysed for each group using a three-way ANOVA and the delta lognormal method on log-transformed densities.
 	The analysis was run using both the full data set from the unbalanced survey design and on a balanced subsample of the data set.
 There was little difference in the results.
 	Five models were considered for the slope of the size spectrum for the entire fished community.
 The final model was chosen based on the lowest deviance information criterion (DIC) value.

 Testing:
 The analysis was applied to the Haitian fishery at Navassa Island using a reef fish visual census (RVC) data set over an 8-year period.

 Caveats:
 Trends at the species level can be detected only when occurrence is high (>20%).
 The slope of the size spectrum should only be calculated for size classes well-selected by the sampling methodology, often excluding upper and lower size classes.
 Therefore this indicator is unable to account for information contained in some of the larger size classes that are excluded due to poor representation in the survey.
 Length distributions and densities of individual fish populations may fluctuate dramatically due to a range of factors in addition to fishing pressure e.g. large stochastic recruitment and environmental conditions.
 Community level indicators may be less influenced by stochastic recruitment and may be more favourable over species-specific indicators to detect fishing impacts in data-limited situations.

-Kleisner, K. and D. Pauly (2011).
+** Kleisner, K. and D. Pauly (2011).
 Stock-status plots of fisheries for regional seas.
 In: Christensen, V. Lai, S., Palomares, M. L. D., Zeller, D. And Pauly, D. (Eds.).
 The State of Biodiversity and Fisheries in Regional Seas.
 Fisheries Centre Research Reports 19(3).
-Fisheries Centre, University of British Columbia, pp. 37-40, ISSN 1198-6727.
+Fisheries Centre, University of British Columbia, pp. 37-40, ISSN 1198-6727.**

 Abstract: Stock-status plots are bivariate graphs summarizing the status (‘underdeveloped’, ‘developing’, ‘fully exploited’, ‘overexploited’, etc.), through time, of the multispecies fisheries of an area or ecosystem.
 Given that the limitations of these plots are understood, they are very useful for communicating, at a glance, the evolving status of multispecies fisheries in Regional Seas.
 Here, we present a new version of this approach that addresses some previous concerns.

 Data/information requirements:
 A time series of catch data.

 Assumptions:
 This model makes the same assumptions and uses the same classification system as Froese and Kesner-Reyes (2002), except:
 There is no ‘undeveloped stage’.
 This is combined with the ‘developing’ stage.
 Stocks that have a peak in catch in the final year of the time series are classified as ‘developing’.
 An additional category ‘recovery’, which is a form of stock (re-) development, is defined as: Ccur & Cmin after Cmax, Ccur after Cmin, Cmin < 0.1 Cmax and Ccur < 0.5 Cmax.
 Where Cmin is a ‘post-maximum minimum’, i.e. the minimum landing occurring after the maximum landing.

 Outputs expected:
 A stock-status plot showing the percentage of stocks by status over time.
 A stock-catch status plot showing percentage catch by stock-status over time.

 Method of operation:
 A three-year running average was used to smooth curves and remove anomalous peaks in the stock-status plots.

 Testing:
 No testing described here.
 Tested by Carruthers et al. (2012) below.
 Applied to the Norwegian Exclusive Economic Zone (EEZ) as an example.

 Caveats:
 Interpretation of stock-catch status plots can be problematic as they are based on catch, and not population size estimates.

-Costello, C., Ovando, D., Hilborn, R., Gaines, S.D., Deschenes, O. and S.E.
-Lester (2012).
-Status and solutions for the world’s unassessed fisheries.
-Science, 338(6106): 517–520.
+**Costello, C., Ovando, D., Hilborn, R., Gaines, S.D., Deschenes, O. and S.E.
+Lester (2012).Status and solutions for the world’s unassessed fisheries.
+Science, 338(6106): 517–520.**

 Abstract: Recent reports suggest that many well-assessed fisheries in developed countries are moving toward sustainability.
 We examined whether the same conclusion holds for fisheries lacking formal assessment, which comprise >80% of global catch.
 We developed a method using species’ life-history, catch, and fishery development data to estimate the status of thousands of unassessed fisheries worldwide.
 We found that small unassessed fisheries are in substantially worse condition than assessed fisheries, but that large unassessed fisheries may be performing nearly as well as their assessed counterparts.
 Both small and large stocks, however, continue to decline; 64% of unassessed stocks could provide increased sustainable harvest if rebuilt.
 Our results suggest that global fishery recovery would simultaneously create increases in abundance (56%) and fishery yields (8 to 40%).

 Data / information requirements:
 Time series of catch
 Broad life-history and fishing history information

 Assumptions:
 The status of a population is a function of its life-history traits and harvest history, and the manner in which these variables collectively affect fishery status is consistent across species with similar characteristics.

 Outputs expected:
 An estimate of B/BMSY with 95% confidence intervals

 Method of operation:
 mPRM is a regression model that estimates log(B/BMSY) from predictors of stock status, and  was trained on a subset of assessed fisheries from the RAM Legacy database.
 This model is used to predict the status of unassessed fisheries using the same regression coefficients as estimated for the assessed species.
 The mPRM only uses the “developed” period of a fishery, which is defined as the period that begins once catch exceeds 15% of the maximum catch recorded for that fishery.
 It is necessary to correct for a retransformation bias as mPRM predicts log(B/BMSY).

 Caveats:
 This approach is not suitable for formal assessment as it does not produce precise estimates for individual fisheries.
 Comparisons and additional simulation testing

 **Dorn M., Berkson, J., Punt, A. and K. Stokes, (2011).
 Assessment Methods for Data-Poor Stocks.
 Report of Methodology Review Panel Meeting.
 National Marine Fisheries Service (NMFS), Southwest Fisheries Science Center (SWFSC), Santa Cruz, California, 25-29 April 2011.**